TX to Ae

 Which is exactly the same result as was obtained previously.
 This means that the battery and the meter can be swapped without affecting the balance of the bridge; or to put it formally: the bridge is a linear reciprocal network, its measuring function being unaffected by transposition of the generator and the detector.
 The term 'linear' refers to the fact that the elements within it obey Ohm's law, i.e., the graph of voltage against current is a straight line.
 If the devices used to make a bridge are non-linear (e.g., semiconductor diodes) then the bridge is not a reciprocal network.

-6-4.
-Generalising the Bridge:
+4. Generalising the Bridge:

 We may just as well use Christie's bridge by replacing the battery with an AC generator and the galvanometer with a detector sensitive to alternating voltages.
 Analysis of the bridge however then entails treating all of the voltages and currents involved as phasors; but (as always) we can satisfy this requirement by writing impedances as complex numbers and deriving expressions for the voltages and currents from them.
 Here we will use the notation and various simplifying techniques developed in chapter 1.
-In particular, quantities which must be treated as vectors will be written in bold; and we are at liberty to nominate one vector in any complete set to be a reference vector, and by choosing its direction to be 0°, may treat it and any other vectors in phase with it as scalars (i.e., real numbers) (see theorem 1-21.5).
+In particular, quantities that must be treated as vectors will be written in bold; and we are at liberty to nominate one vector in any complete set to be a reference vector, and by choosing its direction to be 0°, may treat it and any other vectors in phase with it as scalars (i.e., real numbers) [AC Theory, 24.5].

 The AC version of the bridge, with attendant vectors is shown on the right.
 In order to analyse this network, we first observe that V1+V2 must be equal to V0+Vx, and that the voltage across the detector D (Vdet) is equal to both V1-V0 and Vx-V2, i.e.,